shashreesamuel/shashreesamuel/README.md

 In addition I am active on Frontend Mentor completing challenges to better my frontend development skills, giving feedback to other developers.
 You may find me active on the Frontend Mentor community sometimes. 🖥

+**Fun Fact**: I like to code in simple and effective ways because consistency and determination is key

 <br>

 Follow me on Social Media